 Community partnerships with schools, libraries and community agencies played an integral role in CA Connects success, providing free use of computer labs for the trainings and promoting the classes to their constituents.
 Some organizations provided multiple training sites in the San Joaquin Valley.
 One such community partner was Self-Help Enterprises, which allowed CA Connects trainers to use computer labs and community centers at 10 apartment complexes.

 “Our goal is to continue to help bridge the digital divide, and California Connects’ trainings worked toward achieving this,” explained Roberto Garcia, Resident Services Coordinator for Self-Help Enterprises.
 “The program was a real game changer for our families.”

 The CA Connects community trainers witnessed firsthand how the training opened a whole new world for many of the participants.
 They watched as grandparents were able to see their grandchildren in Mexico for the first time in several years as they communicated via Skype.
 They heard stories from parents who were now able to use the Internet to help their children with homework.

 “One lady was most thankful because she was able to communicate with her daughter’s teacher via email, and this changed her life because she was able to learn about her daughter’s academic standing and was able to help her, more efficiently, to raise her grades,” shared Diego Villafana, CA Connects trainer for Kern County.

 California Connects Video

-The program is funded by a grant from the U.S. Department of Commerce’s National Telecommunications and Information Administration for Broadband Technology Opportunities Program and administered by the Foundation for California Community Colleges in partnership with the California Community Colleges Chancellor’s Office and the Great Valley Center.
+California Connects worked to break down barriers to access by increasing the awareness of public computing centers, educating new users about affordable broadband options, providing training in multiple languages, and educating users about how the internet affects their lives.
+This program was funded by a grant from the U.S. Department of Commerce’s National Telecommunications and Information Administration for Broadband Technology Opportunities Program and administered by the Foundation for California Community Colleges in partnership with the California Community Colleges Chancellor’s Office and the Great Valley Center.